The Vermont Statutes Online

 (a) To be eligible for licensure as a journeyman electrician an applicant shall:

-(1) provide verification by the Vermont apprenticeship council of completion of an apprenticeship in electrical wiring which included both instruction and practice in work processes; or
+(1) provide verification by the Vermont Apprenticeship Council of completion of an apprenticeship in electrical wiring that included both instruction and practice in work processes; or

 (c) A person licensed under this chapter as a journeyman electrician is entitled to perform electrical installations under the direction of a master electrician, and may supervise an apprentice electrician or an electrician's helper employed by a master electrician under the master electrician's direction.
 (Added 1969, No. 284 (Adj.
 Sess.), § 3; amended 1971, No. 42, § 2, eff.
 April 7, 1971; 1979, No. 121 (Adj.
 Sess.), § 5; 1987, No. 274 (Adj.
 Sess.), § 14.)